-The variable power consumption of anchor handling vessels and other offshore support vessels make them very good candidates for the onboard DC grid system → 8.
-The new concept helps solve the traditional fuel efficiency challenge faced in dynamic positioning (DP) operation.
+The variable power consumption of anchor handling vessels and offshore support vessels make them very good candidates for the Onboard DC Grid system (Figure 8).
+The new concept helps solve the traditional fuel efficiency challenge faced in dynamic positioning (DP) operations.
 DP vessels often need to run several diesel generators in parallel due to redundancy considerations.
-This means that the connected diesel engines spend most of their running hours at relatively low loads, where fuel efficiency is significantly lower than at, eg, 85 to 90 percent load.
+This means that the connected diesel engines spend most of their running hours at relatively low loads, where fuel efficiency is significantly lower than at the optimal load, which is typically at 85 to 90 percent load.